jcoffin23/HumanSignsofLife/README.md

 This repo contains all of the code used in the Human Signs of Life project.

-Currently the SIMULATIONS folder is the only folder Inside is all of the Matlab code that I have been Writing.
+Currently the SIMULATIONS folder is the only folder Inside is all of the Matlab code that I have been writing.

 The files that matter are